 How Scary is HalloWeekends?

+Depends on how easily scared you can get.
 This annual event features Cedar Point’s world-class rides, roller coasters and sinister haunted attractions.

 Throughout HalloWeekends, you’ll be able to enjoy Cedar Point’s interpretation of the frightening holiday through their haunted mazes and scarezones.